 Bracket order is an intraday trading strategy where traders place a buy or sell order with a stop-loss and a target price.
-You can’t use bracket orders for regular trading.
-Traders use a bracket order to facilitate automatic squaring off at a favourable price level at the end of a trading session.
-However, the order’s outcome depends on the stock selection and the price levels selected.
+Bracket orders cannot be used for delivery trading.
+However, traders use a bracket order to facilitate automatic squaring off at a favourable price level at the end of a trading session.
+However, the order's outcome depends on the stock selection and the price levels selected.

 As the name suggests, a bracket order combines three orders in one.
 It includes the original buying or selling order, an upper target, and the stop-loss limit.
 Simply put, it brackets your order.